 Andros’ long time maritime tradition made the island home to great shipping families, allowing itself to refrain from mass tourism.
 The island’s rich history shines through the neoclassical mansions and marble paved streets of Chora emitting a quiet elegance.

-The rich cultural heritage can be also be experienced in the museums and art spaces that highlight internationally acclaimed artists, local traditions & historical finds, such as the Museum of Contemporary Art of the Vasilis & Elisa Goulandris Foundation, the Archaeological Museum of Andros and the Maritime Museum.
+The rich cultural heritage can also be experienced through the museums and art spaces that highlight internationally acclaimed artists, local traditions & historical finds, such as the Museum of Contemporary Art of the Vasilis & Elisa Goulandris Foundation, the Archaeological Museum of Andros and the Maritime Museum.
 Worth noting that every summer the open air theatre hosts the Andros International Festival where Greece’s top directors and creatives celebrate the arts.

 CULTURE